aburousan/azaz/Pages/Physics/blogs/special_func_gen1.md

 # Formation of Orthogonal Polynomials (Special Functions) using tools of Linear Algebra
 \newcommand{\col}[2]{~~~<span style="color:~~~#1~~~">~~~!#2~~~</span>~~~}

-**Special Functions** refer to a set of mathematical functions that arise frequently in various physical contexts, particularly in solving differential equations that describe physical phenomena.
+**\col{purple}{Special Functions}** refer to a set of mathematical functions that arise frequently in various physical contexts, particularly in solving differential equations that describe physical phenomena.

+But do we really need to solve the differential equations to get those functions/polynomials? or **\col{blue}{is there something more fundamental related to the functional sapce itself?}**

-These functions are distributed through-out the whole physics world.
+As we know, these functions are distributed through-out the whole physics world.
 To analyze most of the problems people need to know them.
 Well this is hard specially for students.
 So, is there any work around?\\
 Well, the answer is yes!
 But how? \\
-**\col{purple}{In this blog we are going to learn the how!}.**
+**\col{purple}{In this blog we are going to learn the answers of the previous questions}.**
 \poem{
 **In the realm where numbers flow,\\
 Special functions start to grow.\\